py5coding/py5book/content/user_functions.md

 def draw():
+    py5.fill(255)
     py5.translate(py5.width / 2, py5.height / 2, -200)
     py5.rotate_x(py5.radians(rot_x))
     py5.rotate_y(py5.radians(rot_y))
     py5.rotate_z(py5.radians(rot_z))
     py5.box(250)

+def post_draw():
+    py5.fill(0)
+    py5.text("made with Camera3D", 225, 375)
 ```

 Here, the `pre_draw()` function is used to update the rotation angles.
 If the rotation angles were updated in the `draw()` function, the angles would change between the anaglyph's right and left frames, interfering with the 3D effect.
+The `post_draw()` function adds a text label that is not altered by Camera3D's anaglyph algorithm, as the label would be if it were drawn in the `draw()` function.

 Again, the `pre_draw()` and `post_draw()` user functions are only for Camera3D users.
 If you would like to learn more about py5 and Camera3D, read [](/how_tos/use_camera3D).